wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.4.0 =
+* Tested with WordPress 4.1.
+* Change cookie value to "disable" avoid being mistaken for malicious value.

 = 1.3.9 =
 * Update PopupAlly description.